adam-sse/geneseer/README.md

 compile-time dependencies; usually this is a list of jars.
 Entries may be relative to the project directory.
 * `--encoding`: The encoding of the source files of the project to repair.
 For example `ISO-8859-1`.
 If this is not specified, the default encoding of the operating system is used.
+* `--config`: A path to the configuration file to use.
+See below.

 The classpaths (`--test-classpath` and `--compile-classpath`) can be specified with the platform-specific file separator character (`;` on Windows, `:` on Unix-likes).
 If `;` does not occur, then `:` may also be used on Windows.